-Outer Banks Safe Bars is a program that uses ground-breaking bystander education tactics to empower Outer Banks Restaurants & Bars staff as well as local and visiting patrons to stand up against sexual harassment, assault, and bullying.
+Outer Banks Safe Bars is a program that uses ground-breaking bystander education tactics to empower Outer Banks Restaurants & Bars staff as well as local and visiting patrons to stand up against sexual harassment and drug-facilitated sexual assault.
 The Outer Banks Hotline is dedicated to bringing a safe community environment throughout the Outer Banks for local and visitors alike.
 For Patrons, find Safe Bars to visit and have a fun and safe time.
 For Restaurants and Bar owners and staff, get trained and become aware of unsafe situations and how to handle them, creating a safe environment for your customers will prompt them to return.

 More info on participating restaurants & Barsto below!
 More are currently being certified!

 For Bar Patrons

 Tips for partying safely

 Before going out make a safety plan with a friend.
 When you go out go with a friend or group of friends and check in with each other.
 Make a plan to get home safely before going out.
 Go together and leave together.

 Have a backup plan for getting home safely.
 Have money and phone numbers for a taxi.
 Be wary about going to an after party or leaving with someone you have met while at a bar.